technyon/nuki_hub/README.md

 ### Maintanence

 - maintenance/networkDevice: Set to the name of the network device that is used by the ESP.
 When using Wi-Fi will be set to "Built-in Wi-Fi".
-If using Ethernet will be set to "Wiznet W5500", "Olimex (LAN8720)", "WT32-ETH01", "M5STACK PoESP32 Unit" or "LilyGO T-ETH-POE".
+If using Ethernet will be set to "Wiznet W5500", "Olimex (LAN8720)", "WT32-ETH01", "M5STACK PoESP32 Unit", "LilyGO T-ETH-POE" or "GL-S10".
 - maintenance/reset: Set to 1 to trigger a reboot of the ESP.
+Auto-resets to 0.
+- maintenance/update: Set to 1 to auto update Nuki Hub to the latest version from GitHub.
+Requires the setting "Allow updating using MQTT" to be enabled.
 Auto-resets to 0.
 - maintenance/mqttConnectionState: Last Will and Testament (LWT) topic. "online" when Nuki Hub is connected to the MQTT broker, "offline" if Nuki Hub is not connected to the MQTT broker.
 - maintenance/uptime: Uptime in minutes.
 - maintenance/wifiRssi: The Wi-Fi signal strength of the Wi-Fi Access Point as measured by the ESP32 and expressed by the RSSI Value in dBm.